Everything You Want To Know About Hip Dysplasia in Dogs

 To reduce inflammation, your veterinarian also may suggest anti-inflammatory medications, such as nonsteroidal anti-inflammatory drugs (NSAIDS).
 You might also consider adding a joint supplement like glucosamine to your dog’s diet.
 This ingredient may help reduce hip pain and stiffness.

 Your veterinarian may suggest daily supplements, and glucosamine is often an ingredient in large-breed dog foods.

 Does your dog need surgery?
 If so, it’s best to seek a board-certified veterinary surgeon.
-There are various surgical approaches to hip dysplasia, including:
+There are various surgical approaches to hip dysplasia in dogs, including: